CelesteClassic/everhorn/README.md

 --@end
 ```

-*Everhorn* will now be able to locate this section (*'everhorn section'*) and **automatically** read `levels` and `mapdata` from it and write them back.
+*Everhorn* will now be able to locate this section (*'Everhorn section'*) and **automatically** read `levels` and `mapdata` from it and write them back.
 Note that you can create as many rooms as you want, however, *Evercore* will actually load them into the normal PICO-8 map the moment you enter them.
 This means that you *must* place rooms within the boundaries of the map (shown as a grid), or you'll get fucky stuff (nothing permanent though, don't worry).
 However, you can simply stack rooms on top of each other and it will work fine.

 # Install